CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. image:: images/weibull_aft_two_models_side_by_side.png

-You read more about and see other examples of the extensions to ``plot_covariate_groups`` :ref:`plot-covariate-groups`.
+You read more about and see other examples of the extensions to :meth:`~lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter.plot_covariate_groups`

 Prediction
 -----------------------------------------------

 Given a new subject, we ask questions about their future survival?
 When are they likely to experience the event?
 What does their survival function look like?
-The ``WeibullAFTFitter`` is able to answer these.
+The :class:`~lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter` is able to answer these.
 If we have modeled the ancillary covariates, we are required to include those as well:

 .. code:: python